 But how do you work out which costs are applicable for tax relief, and how do you work out how much to claim?
 Emily Coltman FCA, Chief Accountant to FreeAgent – who provide the UK’s market-leading online accounting software for small businesses and freelancers – gives her top tips for claiming your business use of home expenses if you work as a sole trader.

-Before exploring the individual costs you can claim, let’s look at the two potential methods for actually calculating the business use of home.
+Before exploring the individual costs you can claim, let’s look at the two potential methods for actually calculating the business use of your home.

 If your sales are under the VAT threshold, which is currently £85,000 per year (2018/19) and you’re a sole trader or in a partnership where all the partners are individuals rather than corporate bodies, then you’re eligible to use the simplified accounting method.
 This method allows a flat rate calculation for your business use of home.
 To use this flat rate calculation, you simply look at how many hours a month you spend running your business at home on average and then include a fixed amount in your accounts to cover your overall business use of home.

 The amount that you can claim varies with the number of hours per month you work at home, as follows: